GabrielSup2/GabrielSup2/README.md

-- 👋 Hi, My name is Gabriel Suprimio and
+- 👋 Hi, My name is Gabriel Suprimio .
 - 👀 Currently i am focus my studies on JavaScript, TypeScript, Node and ReactNative.
 - 🌱 I'm graduating on Analysis and system development and also a im doing the Bootcamp Ignite at Rocketseat, where I learned in practice on the most modern technologies of web and mobile development.
 - - 📫 see my linkedin : <a href="https://www.linkedin.com/in/gabriel-suprimio-748355147/"> Gabriel Suprimio <a/> ...